afni/afni_doc/background_install/install_instructs/steps_windows10.rst

 1. | Click here to start automatic download:
    | `https://sourceforge.net/projects/vcxsrv/files/latest/download
      <https://sourceforge.net/projects/vcxsrv/files/latest/download>`_
+   | Click/open the downloaded ``vcxsrv*.exe``, and allow permissions
+     for it.
    | Use default installation settings.
+   | When the installer finishes, you should have a new ``XLaunch``
+     icon on your desktop
+   |

+#. | *Now and forever when you want to run the WSL terminal:*
-#. *Now and forever,* **first** doubleclick on the VcXsrv icon on your
+   | **First** doubleclick on the VcXsrv/XLaunch icon
+     on your Desktop
+   | Select "Next" for all prompts, and then "Finish".
-   Desktop, and **then** start Ubuntu, for example by typing "ubuntu" in the Windows search bar.
-(Sorry, not our design!)
+   | **Then** start Ubuntu, for example by selecting WinKey -> Ubuntu,
+     or by searching for "Ubuntu" in the search bar.
+(After opening, you can rightclick on the icon that appears in the bottom panel, and select "Pin to taskbar", to be able to select more quickly.)
+   | *Sorry, this is not our design!*
+   |

 #. **To enable copy+paste ability in Ubuntu terminal,** right-click on
    the toolbar at the top of the Ubuntu terminal, and select "Properties"; in the Options tab, make sure the box next to "QuickEdit Mode" is selected.

-   You can then paste into a terminal by either right-clicking or hitting the "Enter" key.
+   | You can then paste into a terminal by either right-clicking or
+     hitting the "Enter" key.
 (To "copy" text that is *in* the terminal, just highlight it, and then you should be able to right-click to paste; to "copy" text from *outside* the terminal, you probably need to highlight it and hit "Ctrl+c".)
+   |

 #.
 Copy+paste::